 The bottom line is: you should align any new strategy with clear goals based on your primary business goals.

 Want to know more?

 - Take a look at Part 2 of this post, which covers the top design-stage challenges for localization teams

-- Subscribe to our newsletter to get a copy of our complete guide to design-stage localization this month.
+- Click the button below to get our complete guide to design-stage localization

 Bonus material: The complete guide to design-stage localization